 A Breach of security represents one of the earliest stages of a cyber security attack by an intruder with malicious intent.
 That person can be a hacker, a cracker, a cyber-thief, or someone planting ransomeware or some other malicious application.
 Breaches of security usually occur when a company’s security policy, procedures and/or systems are violated.
 Breaches can be the result of months-long, systematic hacking attempts or due to poor cyber security architecture.
 Depending on the nature of the incident, a breach of security can be assessed as low-risk or extremely critical.

 Most organizations monitor their systems for a breach of security.
 Often these breaches are identified and then mitigated by a system software program or by the installation of a firewall.
 Should a security breach occur, the firewall will send a warning notification to the network or security administrator.

 To stop a breach before it happens, many organizations are practicing proactive cyber defense.
+Breach and attack simulation software is a necessity for organizations that wish to verify they’re properly protected.
 The leader in this space is Threatcare’s Violet platform, which performs various attack simulations to show an attackers view of an organization.
 Violet is a virtual purple team (a combination of a red team and blue team), and helps organizations to know if they are being properly protected — before a real breach actually happens.

 Security breaches most often result in theft of intellectual property and compromise of personal business, financial, and health information.
 In addition, hackers may steal information in order to impersonate someone else in order to gain even wider access to systems.
 As an example, a breach of security that results in loss of log-in data, could then lead the hacker to impersonate the network administrator and gain access to entire databases.
 Data exfiltration is just one of many simulations Violet uses to prepare security for this reason.